Shearwater V, A Rosborough 246

 Our first stop was Eagle Marine, an authorized local Yamaha dealer for an annual service including all fluid changes, a new water pump impeller and a top to bottom inspection including an inspection of the spare Stainless prop Bill provided.
 She ran well before the inspection and runs well with confidence now.

-Once the engine was serviced, we took Shearwater V, to Murrelle Marine, the local boat shop for bottom painting, detailing, and renaming.
+Once the 2018 Yamaha 150 was serviced, we took Shearwater V, to Murrelle Marine, the local boat shop for bottom painting, detailing, and renaming.
 I think she is happy with her new name.
 Murrelle Marine did an excellent job of sanding, priming and painting the bottom.

 While she was being painted, MMC boat detailing gave her a shiny new buffed topsides and cabin top.
 During this visit, the bow eye was extracted, cleaned, and reinforced with a stainless steel strike plate, carefully bedded with 3M5200.
 She looks nearly new.